 What kind of travel insurance is right for a ski season in Canada?

-Buying travel insurance for a ski season in Canada is not as straightforward as it may initially seem.
+Buying Canada ski season travel insurance is not as straightforward as it may initially seem.

-Here are some things to keep in mind when searching for an insurance policy for your working holiday in Canada:
+Here are some things to keep in mind when searching for ski season insurance:

 - The length of coverage – your policy must cover the length of your intended stay in Canada, as per the IEC requirements.
 If not, you may receive a shortened work permit that you cannot extend